jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 If Nature punishes replication, how did Darth Blockbuster stay in business by re-selling the same products?
 He lowered his labor costs by exporting our factories and called it profitability.

 There are endless pages of economic theory that justify exporting the American industry.
 All of its bullshit.
 If lowering customer costs was the reason for sending production away, why aren't trademarks, registered trademarks, copyrights, or patents filed in markets with cheap lawyers?
-Why aren't executives or marketing departments outsourced?
+Why aren't executives or marketing departments (nevermind pundits and columnists) outsourced?

 Where would you rather penny-pinch, on marketing campaigns, or the person making brake lines?